rakhicc/PHZ-project/README.md

-# PHZ questionnaire project questionnaire widget
+# PHZ project survey widget

 ## 1. Project Description

 Business College Helsinki school project with PHZ Full Stack.
-Embeddable questionnaire widget with React and CSS to collect information about the employees satisfaction at the work place.
+Embeddable survey widget with React and CSS to collect information about the employees satisfaction at the work place.

 ### 1.1.
 Business Vision